craigmckeachie/react-course/concepts/00-FrontMatter.md

 <br />

+<sub><sup>
 Copyright © 2019-2021
 Funny Ant, LLC
 All rights reserved.
+</sup></sub>
+&nbsp;
+&nbsp;

+<sub><sup>
 No part of this book may be reproduced in any form or by any electronic or mechanical means including information storage and retrieval systems, without permission from the author.
-Contact the author by visiting [funnyant.com](https://www.funnyant.com/contact).
+This material is available for private, non-commercial use under the [GPL version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
+If you would like to use this material to conduct your own training or workshop, please contact us at [funnyant.com](https://www.funnyant.com/contact).
+</sup></sub>

 <div style="page-break-after: always;"></div>